Arlodotexe/windows-interact/README.md

 - Enhanced [logging](https://github.com/Arlodotexe/windows-interact#winlog) and [error throwing](https://github.com/Arlodotexe/windows-interact#winerror)
 - VERY Advanced [PowerShell](https://github.com/Arlodotexe/windows-interact#winpowershell) session manager
   -  More advanced than [node-powershell](https://www.npmjs.com/package/node-powershell), with automatic output collection and seperation, and the ability to run multiple command in succession by passing in array.

-### **This project is no longer maintained**.
-It was written long ago, before I really knew what I was doing.
-It will likely not be updated in the future.
-PRs still welcome

 ---